waridh/waridh.github.io/docs/_posts/projects/2022-10-10-python-geometric-roughness.markdown

 ### Datastructure

-A class was constructed to store the input point cloud based on numpy arrays.
+- A class was constructed to store the input point cloud based on numpy arrays.
+- Methods for initializing and processing data are included in this class.

 ### Roughness calculations